Trump lawyer says President isn't under investigation, despite tweets

 The lawyer, Jay Sekulow, contended the tweet was not a confirmation of the investigation, but instead a response to a report in The Washington Post.

-"That tweet was in response to a Washington Post story that ran with five unnamed sources," Sekulow said on CNN's "State of the Union."
+"That tweet was in response to a Washington Post story that ran with five unnamed sources," Sekulow said in an interview that aired Sunday on CNN's "State of the Union."

 Trump tweeted on Friday: "I am being investigated for firing the FBI Director by the man who told me to fire the FBI Director!
 Witch Hunt"